Jerry McGonigle

+Career

 McGonigle trained as a professional actor at the University of Dallas and the American Conservatory Theater in San Francisco.
 He began his teaching career at Rancho Santiago College where, together with Phillip Beck, he founded the community college's Professional Actors Conservatory in 1986.

-McGonigle began teaching at West Virginia University in 1990.
-He has acted in and directed theatrical productions and has directed short and independent films.
+McGonigle has acted in and directed theatrical productions, as well as short and independent films.
 He was a founding board member of the Kposowa Foundation (now Sierra Leone Rising) started by former student Sarah Culberson.
+McGonigle began teaching at West Virginia University in 1990 and retired in 2025.